kieranja/tbe-php-api-wrapper/README.md

 ### Easy Method

-To pass in your parameters during instantiation:
+Pass in your parameters during instantiation:

 ```php
 <?php